mindfalls/fairfight-muay-thai/README.md

 ## Testing :

 The WC3C Validation Service was used to test and validate the HTML of the website.
-Jigsaw CSS Validator for the CSS
+Jigsaw CSS Validator is used for the CSS.
-WAVE Web Accessibility Evaluation Tool used to test accesibility function
+WAVE Web Accessibility Evaluation Tool is used to test accesibility function.

 ## HTML Validation :